-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials We are increasing our capacity to provide interventions in ELA and Mathematics through additional personnel and training in English Intensive Algebra Intensive and IXL Personalized We will closely monitor progress on our Math and Reading intervention programs.
-The following Need: Students who come to us are typically about 5- grade levels or more below in their academics.
-Based on their NWEA scores we provide a personalized learning environment and , , , , , , , , , , , , , , , , , , , , metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic).
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 5- grade levels or more below in their academics.
+Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
+As shown in the metrics section above, We are increasing our capacity to provide interventions in ELA and Mathematics through additional personnel and training in English Intensive Algebra Intensive and IXL Personalized Learning.
+This will serve the identified needs of our lowest-performing student groups.
+We will provide additional professional development for teachers, paraprofessionals, and tutors, focused on the implementation of intervention programs.
+Training to include new strategies and pedagogies proven to increase We will closely monitor progress on our Math and Reading intervention programs.
+The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic).
+(NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic).